xpmatteo/money-from-time-and-money/README.md

-# Time from TimeAndMoney by Domain Language
+# Money from TimeAndMoney by Domain Language

 This repo contains an extraction of the `Money` type from [the TimeAndMoney library](https://timeandmoney.sourceforge.net/), published by [Eric Evans](https://www.linkedin.com/in/ericevansddd/)' company so long ago.

-At the time (about 2004), standard Java did not provide good implementation of time and calendar related concepts, so it made sense for others to provide them.
-Since tne introduction of LocalDate and related classes in Java 1.8 (2014), there is no need to use external libraries for dates and time; there is, however, still [a good case for implementing a Money abstraction](https://hilton.org.uk/blog/money-data-type).
+At the time (about 2004), standard Java did not provide a good implementation of time and date, so it made sense for others to provide them.
+Since tne introduction of LocalDate and related classes in Java 1.8 (2014), there is no need to use external libraries for dates and time anymore; there is, however, still [a good case for implementing a Money abstraction](https://hilton.org.uk/blog/money-data-type).

 Over the course of the years, I've seen various implementations of Money classes in the projects I've been involved in, and they all more-or-less worked by wrapping Java's `BigDecimal`, which is